nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `ID` should be at least 3 digits long

+* `ID` of animal to add must not already exist in the zookeep book

 * `FEED TIME` must be a valid time in 24 hour format
 </div>

 Examples: